angular-ui/ui-grid/DEVELOPER.md

 })();

 ```
 * Constants should be added to module.constants.
 Anytime a value is used in more than one place, consider a constant.

+### Folder layout
+This folder layout is required to work with build tools
+<br/>src/featureName
+<br/>      /js
+<br/>      /less
+<br/>      /test

+### File patterns
+All test files must be name.spec.js to get picked up by our grunt tasks

+## Feature module pattern
+This pattern has been used in several features and seems to work well.

+### Constants
+Any magic strings, etc.

 ```javascript
   module.constant('uiGridFeatureConstants', {